DrewNaylor/Retiled/README.md

 # Retiled

+## Moving to Codeberg
-> NB: I'm migrating to Codeberg.
+**Note:** I'm migrating to Codeberg.
 The canonical repo for Retiled is now here, please update your remotes: https://codeberg.org/DrewNaylor/Retiled

+## Rest of the readme
 An attempt at creating a "desktop" environment mainly for Linux phones and tablets that's similar in function to some parts of Microsoft's Windows Phone 8.x, primarily these features and behaviors:
 - Start screen
 - Search app